 Four GCSE Option blocks are also offered and cover all the GCSE subjects listed in this Curriculum Section.

-All Sixth form boys study 4 full A level subjects.
+All Sixth Form students study 4 full A level subjects.
 We believe that committing to four A-level subjects for two years is the best post-16 preparation for university and working life.

-Both AS and A level courses receive an equal number of lessons – 11 lessons per fortnight.
+A level courses receive an equal number of lessons – 11 lessons in Y12 and 12 lessons in Y13 per fortnight.

 During the post-AS exam period the Sixth Form pupils will take part in the school’s Extended Project.
 This is a piece of independent research into an academic topic of interest to the student.
 We interpret ‘academic’ in a wide sense, to encompass the full range of studies that students currently take at school, and may take at university.